 I have many tips I would love to share, but maybe the most important of all is that it’s all about the finish of an item.
 A rushed finish can easily ruin what you have spent many hours making – So take your time!

 Where do you find inspiration for a new project?

-On your blog you have so many lovely designs.
 Do you have a favourite project?

 Do you read any craft magazines?
 If so do you have a favourite?